Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Sharpness of the Inequalities and a Functional Point of View

-It is equivalent to $\int_S | \sigma |^2 = 2Area(S)$ or $\int_S h_{11}^2+h_{12}^2= \int_S 1$, where $\sigma$ is the second fundamental form associated to $S$ with components $h_{11}$, $h_{12}$, $h_{21}$, $h_{22}$. \end{enumerate} \end{prop} The proof of the above proposition is just bookkeeping, see the proof of [\citenum{bdNorms}, Theorem 1.2, 3.2].
-Condition \ref{c1} is more likely a phenomenon on a Seifert fibered manifold than hyperbolic ones, for example, $dz$ on $3$-torus $\mathbb{T}^3$ glued from unit cube in the Euclidean space.
-Condition \ref{c2} also seems unlikely as commented in \cite{bdNorms}: $\|\phi\|_{L^1}$ is typically realized by a non-smooth form, supported like a Dirac measure around the surface.
-Condition \ref{c3} is not possible and discussed in \Cref{noFormConstLength}.
-Our first observation is that, surprisingly, Condition \ref{c1} implies \ref{c2} and \ref{c3}. \begin{prop} Let $M$ be a closed orientable hyperbolic $3$-manifold.
-If $\alpha$ is a nontrivial $L^2$ harmonic $1$-form with constant length, dual to a closed surface $S$, then
+This is equivalent to $\int_S | \sigma |^2 = 2Area(S)$ or $\int_S h_{11}^2+h_{12}^2= \int_S 1$, where $\sigma$ is the second fundamental form associated to $S$ with components $h_{11}$, $h_{12}$, $h_{21}$, $h_{22}$. \end{enumerate} \end{prop} The proof of the above proposition is primarily bookkeeping; see the proof of [\citenum{bdNorms}, Theorem 1.2, 3.2].
+Condition \ref{c1} is more likely to hold on Seifert fibered manifolds than hyperbolic ones; an example is the $1$-form $dz$ on the $3$-torus $\mathbb{T}^3$ obtained from the gluing of a standard unit cube in the Euclidean space.
+Condition \ref{c2} also seems unlikely, as commented in \cite{bdNorms}: $\|\phi\|_{L^1}$ is typically realized by a non-smooth form, supported like a Dirac measure on the surface.
+Condition \ref{c3} is not possible as discussed in \Cref{noFormConstLength}.
+Our first observation is that Condition \ref{c1} implies Conditions \ref{c2} and \ref{c3}.
+The next lemma is a straightforward corollary of [\citenum{sysgeometrytopo}, Proposition 16.9.1]. \begin{lem} Let $M$ be a closed Riemannian $n$-manifold.
+Let $\alpha$ be a nontrivial harmonic $1$-form with constant length.
+Then it realizes the $L^1$-norm of its cohomology class. \end{lem} \begin{proof} From [\citenum{sysgeometrytopo}, Proposition 16.9.1], we have that existence of a nontrivial harmonic $1$-form $\alpha$ with constant length implies that